 It is also important to remark the following fact.
-Against the approach followed by most of construction materials which only declare their environmental parameters up to the end of production process, no taking into account the rest of impacts (which is called as cradle to gate option), precast concrete products environmental declarations will be based on the cradle to grave option, showing the users all the impacts obtained along the whole life cycle until even the deconstruction and possible reuse of the elements in another structure at some time in the future.
+Against the approach followed by most of construction materials which only declare their environmental parameters just up to the end of production process, no taking into account the rest of impacts (which is called as cradle to gate option), precast concrete products environmental declarations will be likely based on the cradle to grave option, showing the users all the impacts along the whole life cycle, including also the deconstruction and reuse of the elements for another construction.